-So they direct the flying bark before Th' impelling floods, that lash her to the shore.
-As some benighted trav'ler, thro' the shade, Explores the devious path with heart dismay'd; While prowling savages behind him roar, And yawning pits and quagmires lurk before-High o'er the poop th' audacious seas aspire, Uproll'd in hills of fluctuating fire.
-As some fell conqueror, frantic with success, Sheds o'er the nations ruin and distress: So, while the wat'ry wilderness he roams, Incens'd to sevenfold rage the tempest foams : And o'er the trembling pines, above, below, Shrill thro' the cordage howls, with notes of woe.
-Now thunders wafted from the burning zone, Growl from afar, a deaf and hollow groan!
-The ship's high battlements, to either side For ever rocking, drink the briny tide: Her joints unhing'd, in palsied languors play, As ice dissolves beneath the noon-tide ray.
-The skies asunder torn, a deluge pour; Th' impetuous hail descends in whirling show'r, High on the masts, with pale and livid rays.
-Amid the gloom portentous meteors blaze.
+While prowling savages behind him roar, And yawning pits and quagmires lurk before- 405 High o'er the poop th' audacious seas aspire.
+Uproll'd in hills of fluctuating fire.
+As some fell conqueror, frantic with success, Sheds o'er the nations ruin and distress: So, while the wat'ry wilderness he roams, 410 Incens'd to sevenfold rage the tempest foams: And o'er the trembling pines, above, below, Shrill thro' the cordage howls, with notes of woe.
+Now thunders, wafted from the burning zone, Growl, from afar, a deaf and hollow groan!
+The ship's high battlements, to either side For ever rocking, drink the briny tide; Her joints unhing'd, in palsied languors play, As ice dissolves beneath the noon-tide ray.
+The skies, asunder torn, a deluge pour; Th' impetuous hail descends in whirling shower.
+High on the masts, with pale and livid rays, Amid the gloom portentous meteors blaze.

-Th' ethereal dome, in mournful pomp array'd.
-Now lurks behind impenetrable shade; Now, flashing round intolerable light, Redoubles all the terrors of the night.
-Such terror Sinai's quaking hill o'erspread, When Heaven's loud trumpet sounded o'er its head.
-It seem'd, the wrathful angel of the wind Had all the horrors of the skies combin'd: And here, to one ill-fated ship oppos'd, At once the dreadful magazine disclos'd.
-And lo! tremendous o'er the deep he springs, Th' inflaming sulphur flashing from his wings .-Hark! his strong voice the dismal silence breaks; Mad Chaos from the chains of death awakes : Loud and more loud the rolling peals enlarge; And blue on deck their blazing sides discharge: There, all aghast, the shiv'ring wretches stood; While chill suspense and fear congeal'd their Now in a deluge bursts the living flame, [blood.
-And dread concussion rends th' ethereal frame, Sick Earth convulsive groans from shore to shore.
-And Nature shudd'ring feels the horrid roar.
+Th' ethereal dome, in mournful pomp array'd,

+Now lurks behind impenetrable shade.
+425

+Now, flashing round intolerable light,

+Redoubles all the terrors of the night.

+Such terror Sinai's quaking hill o'erspread,

+When Heaven's loud trumpet sounded o'er his head.

+It seem'd, the wrathful angel of the wind 430

+Had all the horrors of the skies combin'd;

+And here, to one ill-fated ship oppos'd,

+At once the dreadful magazine disclos'd.

+And lo! tremendous o'er the deep he springs, 434

+Th' inflaming sulphur flashing from his wings !-

+Hark! his strong voice the dismal silence breaks;

+Mad chaos from the chains of death awakes!

+Loud and more loud the rolling peals enlarge;

+And blue on deck their blazing sides discharge:

+There, all-aghast, the shivering wretches stood; 440

+While chill suspense and fear congeal'd their blood,

+Now in a deluge bursts the living flame,

+And dread concussion rends the ethereal frame,

+Sick earth convulsive groans from shore to shore;

+And nature shuddering feels the horrid roar.